TheDataAreClean/cube/content/about/main/index.md

   ## Why `cube` ?

-  I am a fairly private person who doesn't like sharing their name and photo online, and through the years `cube` has become my default identity amongst friends.
-It’s not like you won’t find me on the internet if you look around, it's probably somewhere on this website too!
-But why offer it myself?
+  I am a fairly private person and prefer not to share my name or photo online.
+Through the years, `cube` has become my default identity amongst friends and colleagues.
+And it’s not like you won’t find me online if you look around, but why offer it myself?

   ## Why `TheDataAreClean` ?